|

 10:30-10:40 Coffee break

-10:40-11:05 Simon Reinhard (Regensburg): Sign reversal of the supercurrent diode effect in ballistic Josephson junctions
+10:40-11:05 Simon Reinhard (Regensburg): Sign reversal of the supercurrent diode effect in ballistic Josephson

 11:05-11:30 Max Geier (Copenhagen): Non-reciprocal superconductivity in planar superconductor-semiconductor heterostructures